kothavade/CodeSense/README.md

-# 🌳🔍 treesearch
+# 👨‍💻🔍 CodeSense

 A [hoogle.haskell.org](https://hoogle.haskell.org/) inspired code search engine that works with any typed language (only support C and Rust for now, more to come).

-Live demo available at [treesearch.kothavade.com](https://treesearch.kothavade.com)!
+Live demo available at [codesense.kothavade.com](https://codesense.kothavade.com)!

 ## Usage